AlexandreDabySeesaram/Manim_Animations/README.md

 ``````
 ## Usefull tips

-Groups of object can be grouped using `VGroup(object1, object2)` and played with as a python list.
-Operations done on the VGroup is done on all its component
+Objects can be grouped using `VGroup(object1, object2)` and played with as a python list.
+Operations done on the VGroup are done on all its component
-    the method `.copy()` is very pratical also to add a new object as if it comes from the first one without deleting the first one:
+    the method `.copy()` is very handy also to add a new object as if it comes from the first one without deleting the first one:

 `
         Obect_1 = Circle(radius=0.5,color=BLUE_C)